Comparison of Hillary Clinton's emails and Donald Trump's file boxes - ExBulletin

 The FBI released its findings in July 2016.
 Basically, it said classified information was passed on improperly, but the cause was negligence, not intent to circumvent the law.
 The issue started to fade, but it resurfaced in late October 2016, just before the election.
 Many believe that in a very thin election, this moment torpedoed his campaign.

 Details of the warrant behind the search of Trump’s residence remain unclear.
 We know that Trump crossed swords with the National Archives when it became known that he took official documents with him when he left the White House.
-The law on presidential archives requires that everything be placed in the archives.
+The Presidential Archives Act requires that everything go to the archives.

 National Archives chief David Ferriero told the House Oversight and Reform Committee in February that his agency recovered 15 boxes of presidential records from Mar-a-Lago.
 Ferriero said they “identified items marked as classified national security information in the boxes.”

-Echoing Clinton’s email practices, Ferriero also said that “certain White House personnel were conducting official business using unofficial email accounts that were not copied or forwarded to their email accounts. electronic records, as required by Section 2209 of the Presidential Archives Act”.
+In an echo of Clinton’s email practices, Ferriero also said that “certain White House personnel conducted official business using unofficial email accounts that were not copied or forwarded to their official electronic mail, as required by Section 2209 of the Presidential Records Act.”

 “White House staff were trying to glue them back together,” Ferriero told the House committee.
 “Although White House staff during the Trump administration recovered and saved some of the torn documents, a number of other torn documents that were transferred have not been pieced together by the White House.”

-It is not clear from Ferriero’s letter if the documents torn up before the intervention of the National Archives have been preserved.
+It is not clear from Ferrieros’ letter whether the documents torn up before the intervention of the National Archives have been preserved.
 Trump said his staff cooperated with the National Archives at the time of the raid.

 Bradley Moss, a Washington-based attorney who works on national security cases, said Clinton’s and Trump’s cases are very different.